The images and text correlate best when viewed on a wide screen rather than on a phone or on an iPad.

 This, in turn, inspired Bellot to organize the Bon Bock Society in 1875.
 For nearly fifty years, the boisterous group hosted monthly dinners in and around Montmartre for its membership, which consisted mostly of artists, writers, satirists, and performers.

 If the gentlemen in Le Bon Bock appears slightly intoxicated, can we assume it’s due solely to the beer?
 He’s only had a few sips, unless this isn’t his first round.
 Could there be something else that’s affected him?
-Perhaps it’s the song of a rebellious bird that wafts through the museum corridors and alluringly sings, “He said nothing, but he pleases me.”
+Perhaps it’s the sound of a gypsy melody that wafts alluringly through the museum corridors.

 – Meighan Maley